neitsab/archvm/README.md

 # Arch VM

-This set of scripts perform a minimal Arch Linux install in a QEMU VM configured to use UEFI firmware and `virtio-blk` driver (`/dev/vda` storage device).
+This set of scripts performs a minimal Arch Linux install in a QEMU VM configured to use UEFI firmware and `virtio-blk` driver (`/dev/vda` storage device).
 It embodies the results of my numerous experiments with Arch installs and uses my (hardcoded for now) preferences for that task, meaning:

 * UEFI + GPT partitioning
 * 512 MiB FAT32 ESP partition mounted on `/boot` + XFS root partition using the remaining space